-Over the years, much of the plantation land was sold at auction.
+Over the years, much of the former plantation land was sold at auction.
 Then, in 1949, General Joseph Fraser purchased 17,000 acres, much of which would eventually become various communities, including Hilton Head Plantation, Palmetto Dunes, and Spanish Wells.
 The general bought another 1,200 acres, which his son, Charles, used to develop Sea Pines.
 The first bridge to the island was built in 1956, and modern-day Hilton Head was born.

 What makes Hilton Head so special now?
 An emphasis on development that also preserves the environment means that, despite its growth over the last 30 years, the island is still a place that values its history and natural beauty, and welcomes people from around the world with its hospitality and authenticity.